Integrated Document Solutions FAQ

 Q. Who do I contact for requesting backup documentation for Print, Mail, and Design Jobs?

-A. Billing contacts for print, mail, and design are Sharon Bang, Karen Akins, and Denise Sisneros, which can provide the billing backup.
+A. Billing contacts for print, mail, and design are Sharon Bang and Karen Akins as well as Cindy DeMots, who can provide billing backup.
 (303-866-4100)

 Q. When will I receive an invoice for my print job?